-Therefore, if the number of objects and corresponding positions are small (less than 100), the best implementation is to construct only a universal eigenspace.
-Clearly this is an approximate position estimation for an object set that contains more than 4 objects, but suitable for a range of applications.
-If the accuracy or the number of objects is large we are required to construct the universal eigenspace and the object eigenspace for each object [10].
+Designing a practical system for object recognition require accuracy and speed.
+If the number of objects and corresponding positions are small (less than 50), the best implementation is to construct only a universal eigenspace.
+Clearly this is an approximate position estimation, but suitable for a range of applications.
+If the accuracy or the number of objects is large we are required to construct the universal eigenspace and the object eigenspace for each object [6].
 In our implementation we used both methods.
 Another key problem is the dimension of the eigenspace.
 As we discussed before this number is limited to P which is the number of positions for each object.
 This number can vary from object to object and is in direct connection with the number of objects.
-For this present algorithm we have obtained poor results if the dimension of the eigenspace is less than 8.
-We increase the eigenspace dimension to 36 step by step but the rate of recognition is not affected visibly after 15 when the recognition rate is near to 100%.
+For this present algorithm we have obtained poor results if the dimension of the eigenspace is less than 5.
+We increase the eigenspace dimension to 30 step by step but the rate of recognition is not affected visibly after 15 when the recognition rate is near to 100%.